On the homotopy decomposition for the quotient of a moment-angle complex and its applications: Cohomology of partial quotients: concluding remarks and open problems

-\begin{problem} \begin{itemize} \item[(a)] Does there exist a simplicial complex $K$ on the vertex set $[m]$ and a toric subgroup $H\subseteq T^m$ of rank $r, 1\leq r\leq s(K)$ acting freely on $\zk$ such that the partial quotient $\zk/H$ is non-formal? \item[(b)] Does there exist a simple polytope $P$ with $m$ facets and a toric subgroup $H\subseteq T^m$ of rank $r, 1\leq r\leq s(P)$ acting freely on $\zp$ such that the partial quotient $\zp/H$ is non-formal? \end{itemize} \end{problem}
+\begin{problem} \begin{itemize} \item[(a)] Does there exist a simplicial complex $K$ on the vertex set $[m]$ and a toric subgroup $H\subseteq T^m$ of rank $r, 1\leq r\leq s(K)$ acting freely on $\zk$ such that the partial quotient $\zk/H$ is not formal? \item[(b)] Does there exist a simple polytope $P$ with $m$ facets and a toric subgroup $H\subseteq T^m$ of rank $r, 1\leq r\leq s(P)$ acting freely on $\zp$ such that the partial quotient $\zp/H$ is not formal? \end{itemize} \end{problem}